 Students follow the new national curriculum throughout Key Stage 3.
 This is designed for students to be stretched and challenged and to make rapid progress.
-They are assessed three times a year, and this is complemented by a series of regular mini topic tests taking place roughly every three weeks.
+This is designed for students to be stretched and challenged and

 |Year 7 – Low attainer||Year 7 – High attainer|

 |Autumn 1||Analysing and displaying data